pchu128/7_small_projects/S6-movieList/README.md

 # Movie List
-A simple web application for movie fanatic
+- A simple web application for movie fanatic.
+- Use this app at Codepen.io: https://codepen.io/pchu128/project/editor/AOrvdp

 ## Features
 - listing movies from movie api